Intestate Succession - Wills

-The most common misconception I hear in consultations with new estate planning clients is this: “I just don’t want the State to wind up with my property.”
+The most common misunderstanding I hear from new estate planning clients is this: “I just don’t want the State to get it all.”
 It seems to be a widely held belief that if a person dies without a will, all their possessions and property pass to the State.
 While that outcome is possible under very specific circumstances, it is very rare.

 Chapter 29 of the North Carolina General Statutes governs what is called “Intestate Succession.”
-Subject to certain exceptions like the statutory spousal years allowance, property that is subject to a right of survivorship, etc., Chapter 29 provides a framework for determining what happens to a persons property, both real and personal, if they die without a valid will or if their valid will does not dispose of all of their property.
+Subject to certain exceptions like the statutory spousal years allowance, and property that is subject to a right of survivorship, etc., Chapter 29 provides a framework for determining what happens to a persons property if they die without a valid will or if their valid will.
 Let’s consider a few examples.
-These examples are not a complete list of the possibilities under Chapter 29.

-Example #1: If you are survived by a spouse but not by any children nor lineal descendants of deceased children nor by your parents, all your property passes to your spouse.
+Example #1: If you are survived by a spouse but not by any children or lineal descendants of deceased children nor by your parents, all your property passes to your spouse.

 Example #2: If you are survived by children but not a spouse, your property will be divided equally among your children.